cehbrecht/piddiplatsch2/docs/README_pids.md

 * how to use strict (validation) mode?
 * need a stac synced with kafka for testing
 * need multiple datasetid versions in kafka stream
+* work on recovery ... might also be used for "offline" testing ...
+* need cli for evaluation of stats.db

 ### 2025-09-11